Frequently Asked Questions

 Do you have a shop or is this an online store?

 It is both you can shop online or by phone.
 Call us at 1 -800-328-7756.
-We also have a Studio Gallery in downtown Amherst , Nova Scotia at 33 Church St that is open Monday to Friday 9 am to 4pm. and on Saturday from 10 to 3.
+We also have a Studio Gallery in downtown Amherst , Nova Scotia at 33 Church St that is open Monday to Saturday 9 am to 5pm.
 It is open year round.
 We hope you will come visit.

 Working with Texture in Hooked Rugs